twangodev/rybbit/monitor-agent/README.md

 ## Security Considerations

-1. Always use HTTPS in production (reverse proxy with nginx/caddy)
+1. Always use HTTPS in production (reverse proxy with Caddy)
 2. Keep API keys secure and rotate regularly
 3. Use IP whitelisting when possible
 4. Monitor agent logs for suspicious activity